Is Dementia Killing You Silently?

 These are some symptoms that should be taken seriously.
 The elders who show an inability to perform familiar tasks might be suffering from this condition.
 A confusing behavior with unpredictable interactions and getting lost in the familiar environment also signs dementia.

 The main goal of diagnosing dementia is to eliminate the reversible or irreversible condition creating dementia-like symptoms.
 It is essential to differentiate between depression and dementia as both these conditions are associated with memories difficulties and impairment with a lack of initiative.
-With depressing being common in seniors than dementia, it is crucial to diagnose the conditions.
+With depression being common in seniors than dementia, it is crucial to diagnose the conditions.

 Causes of Dementia